Relative Error Embeddings for the Gaussian Kernel Distance: Introduction

 \section{Introduction}

 The kernel trick in machine learning allows for non-linear analysis of data using many techniques such as PCA and SVM which were originally designed for linear analysis.
-The ``trick'' is that these procedures only access data through inner products between data points, here we consider this non-linear inner product defined by a kernel $K(\cdot,\cdot)$.
+The ``trick'' is that these procedures only access data through inner products between data points, and the standard dot product can be replaced with a non-linear inner product kernel $K(\cdot,\cdot)$.
 Now given $n$ data points, one can compute the $n \times n$ gram matrix $G$ of all pairwise inner products; that is so $G_{i,j} = K(x_i, x_j)$ for all $x_i, x_j$ in input data set $X$.
 Then the analysis can proceed using just the gram matrix $G$.

-However, for large data sets, constructing this $n \times n$ matrix is a computational bottleneck, so methods have been devised for lifting $n$ data points $P \subset \R^d$ to a high-dimensional space $\R^m$ (but where $m \ll n$) so that the Euclidean dot-product in this space approximates the non-linear inner product.
+However, for large data sets, constructing this $n \times n$ matrix is a computational bottleneck, so methods have been devised for lifting $n$ data points $P \subset \R^d$ to a high-dimensional space $\R^m$ (but where $m \ll n$) so that the Euclidean dot product in this space approximates the non-linear inner product defined by $K$.